-For an AC circuit or device, the power factor is the ratio of power actually consumed (P) to the apparent power (VA = the simple product of volts and amperes): pf = P/VA.
-From this relationship, it can be seen that the maximum value which pF can have is one, and this would occur if, ideally, the power consumed equaled the simple calculated voltamperes.
-This condition can occur in a circuit or device containing pure resistance only (P = VA); but, in a practical AC circuit or device, resistance and reactance both are present, so pf has some value between one and zero.
-Thus, true power for the AC circuit or device is equal to VA pf (or EI pf).
+For an ac circuit or device, the power factor is the ratio of power actually consumed (P) to the apparent power (VA = the simple product of volts and amperes): pf = P/VA.
+From this relationship, it can be seen that the maximum value which pF can have is 1, and this would occur if, ideally, the power consumed was equal to the simple calculated voltamperes.
+This condition can occur in a circuit or device containing pure resistance only (P = VA); but, in a practical ac circuit or device, resistance and reactance both are present, so pf has some value between one and zero.
+Thus, true power for the ac circuit or device is equal to VA pf (or EI pf).